 Membership Committee

-The Membership Committee can include members of the Board, members of the full CoC, and/or other stakeholders.
+The Membership Committee functions as a subcommittee of the Governance Committee and can include members of the Board, members of the full CoC, and/or other stakeholders.
 At a minimum, the Membership Committee includes a representative from the following Committees/groups: DEIB, Executive, Governance, Advocates 4 Change, and two (2) members of the full CoC.
 The duties of the Membership Committee include:

 Establishing a recruitment process that aims to diversify the experience and perspectives represented on the Governance Board and within the full CoC;